• Skip to main content

 All sorts of raves followed when audiences flocked to this comedy drama that also introduced the world to Connie Britton, who played the long-suffering wife of Jack McMullen.

 Burns went on to write and direct a dozen movies including She’s the One and Purple Violents, as well as star in films like Alex Cross and Saving Private Ryan.
+And his father’s background directly inspired Ed Burns’ crime drama series Public Morals, which focused on a “cop family.”

 Now, Burns and his famous first film family are back – most of them anyway – in The Family McMullen.

 Finbar “Barry” McMullen (Burns) and his devout-Catholic brother Patrick (Mike McGlone) return, as does Connie Britton’s Molly, though not her onetime husband Jack.
-Barry now has 20-something children of his own in The Family McMullen, which also stars Brian D’Arcy James and Tracee Ellis Ross.
+Barry now has twenty-something children of his own in The Family McMullen, which also stars Brian D’Arcy James and Tracee Ellis Ross.

 Caitriona’s Irish Sensibility